imad-ict/ChestDiseaseDetection/README.md

 ## License

 This project is licensed under the MIT License.
-See the [https://github.com/imad-ict/ChestDiseaseDetection/blob/main/LICENSE.txt](LICENSE) file for details.
+See the (LICENSE) file for details.